 An association centenary peal at was rung at 6, tenor 18 cwt in Eb

-Wednesday 19h30 (check first)Tibenham on Tuesday 13 May 2014.
+Wednesday 19:30 (by arrangement only)Tibenham on Tuesday 13 May 2014.
 Gudrun Warren has submitted the following peal report.

 The day was rather cool for late spring, but the sun, when not obscured by clouds, was bright and warm.
 As the day wore on, the wind dropped, until not a cloud moved in the skies.
 The song of skylarks was clear over the fields; cow parsley stood waste deep, and the scarlet of poppies was vibrant against the verdant verges.